wp-plugins/microblog-poster/readme.txt

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")

-Basically your twitter username / password won't suffice in order to post automatic updates, Twitter Api requires some more steps described below.
+Basically your Twitter username and password won't suffice in order to post automatic updates, Twitter Api requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post updates through the twitter Api you'll need first to create your own Twitter App here: https://dev.twitter.com/apps
+    1. In order to post updates through the Twitter Api you'll need first to create your own Twitter App here: https://dev.twitter.com/apps

     2. Once you have created your twitter App you have to change its access level